Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 \subsubsection{Applications to the Biot-Savart kernel}

 The Biot-Savart kernel on $\mathbb{R}^2$ is given by where for $x=(x_1,x_2)$, $ x^\perp=(x_2,-x_1)$.
-The Biot-Savart kernel appears in the 2D incompressible Navier-Stokes equation and is the central model studied in the propagation of chaos literature ( \cite{jabin2018quantitative} and \cite{guillin2021uniform}).
+The Biot-Savart kernel appears in the 2D incompressible fluid dynamics and is one of the central models studied in the propagation of chaos literature ( \cite{jabin2018quantitative} and \cite{guillin2021uniform}).
 On the torus $\mathbb{T}^2$, $\widetilde{K}$ admits a version (see equation (1.6) of \cite{guillin2021uniform})

 that satisfies $\nabla\cdot K=0$ in the sense of distribution.
 The interaction $K$ is not covered by Assumption \ref{assumption1} in this article, yet it is covered by the following more general assumption (Assumption 2 in \cite{guillin2021uniform}), the last condition of which is justified by Proposition 2 of \cite{jabin2018quantitative}: